UniBreakfast/web-dev-knowledge-graph/requirements/user-stories.md

   4. User clicks the "Add" button.
   5. Informer dialog is opened.
   6. Dialog is titled "Node already exists".
-  7. There's a message that only nodes with unique names can be added.
+  7. There's a message saying that only nodes with unique names can be added.
   8. User clicks the "OK" button.
   9. Informer dialog is closed.
   10. User can change the name in the input and try again.